ericaloha/SoftSSD-Platform/Readme.md

 * More features can be found in [Introduction to SoftSSD](/Guide/Intro.md).

+### Price: 32,000 HKD

+For inquiries about this platform:

+* Email: softssd26@gmail.com

 ### The details for platform deployment can be found at: